aoc/year2016/day16.rs

 34//! the same process by setting the new `length` to `next`.
 We keep recursing until the length

-35//! is less the size of the inital input and we can lookup the final count from the prefix sum.
+35//! is less than the size of the initial input and we can lookup the final count from the prefix sum.

 51